AndreHAM/Thermodynamics-and-Statistical-Physics/README.md

 #### *Python*

-- Isothermal processes: Interactive plot of a isothermal process
+- Isothermal processes for ideal gases: Interactive plot of a isothermal process